 He is also the co-editor of The Journals of Arthur M. Schlesinger Jr 1952-2000 (2007) and The Letters of Arthur M. Schlesinger Jr (2013).
 In 2016, he authored a new introduction to President Kennedy's first book, Why England Slept.
 He has contributed chapters to five books on international affairs.

 He is a specialist on the foreign policy of the Bill Clinton, George W. Bush and Barack Obama Administrations.
 He has taught at Columbia University's School of International and Public Affairs, Harvard University, The New School and was a Visiting Scholar at New York University.
 He is a frequent contributor to magazines and newspapers, including The Washington Post, The New York Times Book Review, The Los Angeles Times, Foreign Affairs, The World Policy Journal, The Nation Magazine, and The New York Observer.
 In 1978, he was a finalist for the National Magazine Award.
-He has appeared on CNN, Fox TV, Chris Matthews' "Hardball", MSNBC's "Morning Joe", Chuck Todd's "The Daily Rundown" and other media outlets and is a contributor to Huffingtonpost.com and BlogoftheCentury.tcf.org.
+He has appeared on CNN, C-Span, NPR, BBC, Fox TV, Chris Matthews' "Hardball", MSNBC's "Morning Joe", Chuck Todd's "The Daily Rundown" and other media outlets and is a contributor to Huffingtonpost.com and BlogoftheCentury.tcf.org.
 He is listed in Who's Who In America, Contemporary Authors, and Wikipedia. com.
 He has also appeared in six UN documentaries and two on the CIA coup in Guatemala and he consulted on director Steven Soderbergh's film "Che."
 He has served on election monitoring missions for the National Democratic Institute in Bulgaria and Paraguay.
 In October 2006, UN Secretary-General Kofi Annan invited him to address the UN Secretariat.
 He is a member of the Council on Foreign Relations, the Overseas Press Club, the UN Correspondents Association, PEN, the Author’s Guild, the FDR Institute Board of Governors, the Century Association, and is an Honorary Fellow of the Foreign Policy Association.